chen-yingfa/simple-nn/README.md

 # Simple NN

-An extremely simple neural network made for educational purposes.
+An extremely simple neural network written purely using Python and NumPy, and with detailed comments, docstring and type-hinting, made for educational purposes.

 Some design choices were adapted from PyTorch, because in the end we would be using PyTorch, so understanding the implementation of it would be good.